manelpuig/rUBot_gopigo_ws/Documentation/6_gopigo_rbpi_projects.md

     ```shell
     roslaunch gopigo3_slam gopigo3_slam_hw.launch lidar_model:=rp model:=gopigo3rp
     ```
-- We open a new terminal in Raspberrypi to launch the wall_follower node:
+- We open a new terminal in PC to launch the wall_follower node:
     ```shell
-    roslaunch gopigo_control rubot_wall_follower_gm.launch lidar_model:=rp model:=gopigo3rp
+    roslaunch gopigo3_control node_hw_wall_follower_gm.launch
     ```
+    > The launch file has by default the arguments lidar_model:=yd and model:=gopigo3
+    >
+    > You can change the default values in launch file or add the new arguments in the roslaunch instruction
 - When the map generation is finished, we open a new terminal in PC and type in the destination map file location:
     ```shell
     rosrun map_server map_saver -f mimapa